-The school provides children with basic resources such as writing paper and some textbooks.
-Parents are required to provide all pens, pencils, exercise books as per the book list requirements and other items for personal use.
+The school provides children with basic resources such as writing paper.
+Parents are required to provide all pens, pencils and other items for personal use.
 In order for your child to be able to be an active learner they need to have these items replaced as they run out.
 Please regularly check that your child has sufficient equipment to be involved in lessons on a daily basis.
 Please be aware, as indicated on our ‘Contribution & Charges Schedule’ you may be requested to purchase workbooks or online subscriptions early in the year.

 A service of filling booklist orders or basic requirements is done through the school by a commercial supplier.
 This is done in December of the preceding year.
 Parents, of course, can choose to purchase these items themselves.

 We are implementing the West Australian Curriculum which prescribes Content and Achievement Standards.
 We assess and report against these standards.

 You can find more information in our Australind Primary School Business Plan which can be found on the ‘Skool Bag’ App or on the Education Department Website. det.wa.edu.au/schoolsonline or this website.

 All children have access to the latest technology for learning.
 We have a highly skilled technology teacher and classroom teachers who are using a range of devices daily for teaching and learning.

 We have a bank of computers in our library as well as computers in each classroom.
 Each block has a bank of iPads and other devices which are used on a daily basis by all Year levels.

 The school has management processes and planning in place to ensure we are continually updating our technology and up skilling our teachers.